Darkness95/Kuroro_Srcs/Kuroro_Server_Source.md

 + Spam chat whisper limit disconnected
 + The required experience is no longer required to read a manual
 + When you receive a lower buff than the one you currently own, it does not work.
++ Skills are blocked during an OX event ( command enable_block_skill_oxevent 1 for enable 0 for disable )
++ Close the private shop after it's sold out
 + If the position is not allowed, you return to your village
 + If the position is unknown, you return to your village
 + GM logo display in test server mode